mirjalal/Sound3D/README.md

 Todo:
 	- Finish sound cone documentation
+	- Find mysterious OGG stream crash when too many SoundObjects stream from a single OggStream

 Dependencies: (just copy these to your executable directory)
 	- libmpg123.dll (required for MP3 loading, if not found, all MP3 loads will fail)